-Beautifully kept squares, leafy parks with hidden fountains, traditional bistros and boutique shops - if you’re looking for this kind of Parisian romance, The Marais is for you.
-This area of the city has a colourful history that resonates today with a strong LGBT community and a diverse mix of independent art galleries and specialist stores nestled between aristocratic mansions.
-Sure, the more affordable, more spacious east of Paris might be where most new bars and clubs are opening, but The Marais will always be one of the best places to stay in Paris.
-It’s fabulously grand hôtels particuliers (town houses) and old fashioned boulangeries are the very embodiment of Paris.
-Location wise, it’s ideally situated.
-Made up of the 3rd and 4th arrondissements, The Marais sits on the right bank of the Seine across from Notre Dame.
-To your left, you’ll find The Louvre, the Tuileries and Hôtel de Ville; to the right are the hip bars of Bastille.
-And not far away there’s the Pompidou Centre, the magnificent Place des Vosges and the recently opened Musée Picasso.
-When you’re hungry, make for Breizh Café for heavenly crêpes and galettes, or the wonderfully eccentric Derrière for a modern twist on French cuisine served in a lavish boutique flat.
+Beautifully kept squares, lush parks with hidden fountains, traditional bistros and dinky fashion boutiques – if you’re looking for this kind of Parisian romance, the Marais is for you.
+This area is known for being home to a large LGBTQ+ community and hosting a diverse mix of independent art galleries and specialist stores nestled between aristocratic mansions.
+Sure, the more affordable, more spacious east of Paris might be where most new bars and clubs are opening, but the Marais will always be one of the best places to stay in Paris.
+It’s fabulously grand hôtels particuliers and old-fashioned boulangeries feel like the very embodiment of Paris.
+Location wise, it’s very central.
+Spread across the 3rd and 4th arrondissements, the Marais sits on the right bank of the Seine across from Notre Dame.
+To your west, you’ll find the Louvre, the Tuileries and the Hôtel de Ville; to the east the buzzing bars of Bastille.
+And not far away there’s the Centre Pompidou.
+The Marais itslef boasts the magnificent Place des Vosges and the refurbished Musée Picasso.
+When you’re hungry, make for Breizh Café for heavenly crêpes and galettes, or the wonderfully eccentric Derrière for a modern twist on French cuisine served in a lavish flat.

 Known locally as ‘So-Pi’, South Pigalle is what Dalston or Peckham are to London: très, très trendy.
-Located around Saint-Georges, beneath the Moulin Rouge and sex shops of Pigalle, this is the place to come for the latest trends and fads.
-Whether that’s fusion bistros (Buvette), concept hotels (Le Pigalle) or clandestine cocktail bars (Lulu White’s).
-Rue des Martyrs is foodie heaven with dozens of boulangeries, chocolateries and chic cafés perfect for brunch and people watching on a weekend morning.
-Follow that with a stroll round the gorgeous gardens of the Musée de la Vie Romantique, one of the few free to enter museums in Paris and then stop by some of the area’s world-renowned boutiques like the eponymous Pigalle streetwear store.
-So-Pi is famed for its nightlife, though, with all sorts of options for letting loose after dark.
-Dirty Dick is the place for rum in a tiki-themed setting, Le Glass brings dingy dive bar vibes while the upmarket Le Carmen serves cocktails in an opulent, distinctly Parisien setting.
-Attractions here are hip rather than historic – if basketball’s your thing, stop by Pigalle Duperré – a neon-coloured court sandwiched between two towering apartment blocks.
+Just beneath the Moulin Rouge and sex shops of Pigalle, this is the place to sample the very latest going-out trends, whether that’s fusion bistros (Buvette), concept hotels (Le Pigalle) or clandestine cocktail bars (Lulu White’s).
+The Rue des Martyrs is a foodie heaven with dozens of boulangeries, chocolateries and chic cafés perfect for brunch and people-watching on a weekend morning.
+Follow that up with a stroll round the gorgeous gardens of the Musée de la Vie Romantique, one of Paris’s few free-entry museums, and then stop by the eponymous Pigalle streetwear store.
+So-Pi is particularly famed for its nightlife, with all sorts of options for letting loose after dark.
+Dirty Dick is the place for rum in a tiki-themed setting, Le Glass brings dingy dive bar vibes, while upmarket Le Carmen serves cocktails in an opulent, distinctly Parisian setting.
+Attractions here are hip rather than historic – if basketball’s your thing, stop by Pigalle Duperré, a neon-coloured court sandwiched between two towering apartment blocks.

 For the five-star Parisian experience, it has to be Saint-Germain-des-Prés.
-From existentialism to jazz - this is where the cultural movements that made Paris famous thrived, where Godard and Giacometti shared cafes and bookshops with Sartre and Simone de Beauvoir.
-That golden age lives on in the many independent stores, boutiques and coffee shops (Café de Flore is a fashionista favourite) and for authentic French cafe culture, Saint-Germaine takes some beating.
-By day, chill out around the lakes and palm trees of The Jardin du Luxembourg and when night falls, The Quartier Latin around the Sorbonne is where you’ll find buzzing, student-packed pubs, bars and clubs.
-Shopping is high end, with designers from Cartier to Sonia Rykiel locating their stores in Saint-Germain.
-Restaurants can be hit and miss, so go with famous institutions such as Paris’s oldest restaurant Le Procope, or Fish La Boissonnerie for exquisite sea food.
+From existentialism to jazz, this is where Paris’s key 20th-century cultural movements thrived, where Godard and Giacometti shared cafés and bookshops with Sartre and de Beauvoir.
+That golden age lives on in the many independent stores and boutiques, and for authentic café culture, Saint-Germain takes some beating.
+By day, chill out around the lakes and palm trees of the nearby Jardin du Luxembourg and when night falls, the Latin Quarter around the Sorbonne is where you’ll find buzzing, student-packed pubs, bars and clubs.
+Shopping is high end, with designers from Cartier to Sonia Rykiel based in Saint-Germain.
+Restaurants can be hit and miss, so go with storied institutions such as Paris’s oldest restaurant Le Procope, or Fish La Boissonnerie for exquisite seafood.

-This quaint, cobbled-streeted corner of town winding from République up to Stalingrad has transformed from under-the-radar spot to must-visit destination over recent years.
-Boasting a notably slower pace of life than elsewhere in Paris, the bicycle friendly Canal Saint-Martin has become a foodie hit thanks to its numerous cute organic wine and cheese stores, craft coffeeshops and canal side restaurants serving world cuisine.
-If you like to eat, this is the place for you.
-But it’s not all just food food food - Buttes-Chamont park with its waterfalls, grottos and Italian style temple is a great place to take a stroll and burn off some of those just added calories.
+This quaint, cobbled corner of town winding from République up to Stalingrad has transformed from under-the-radar spot to must-visit destination in recent years.
+Boasting a notably slower pace of life than elsewhere in Paris, the bike-friendly Canal Saint-Martin has become a foodie hit thanks to its numerous organic wine and cheese stores, craft coffee shops and canal-side restaurants serving globally inspired cuisine.
+If you like to eat, this is the neighbourhood for you.
+But it’s not all just food, food, food – the nearby Parc des Buttes-Chaumont with its waterfalls, grottoes and Italian-style Temple de la Sybille is a great place to take a stroll and burn off some of those calories.
 If you’re feeling particularly active, you can rent a Vélib bike and cycle all the way up to La Villette and beyond.
-Citizen Hotel, Hotel du Nord, Ten Belles coffee shops, Bob’s Bake Shop, Chez Prune, Centre Commercial and Holybely are just some of unique places to stop by in Canal Saint-Martin.
+Ten Belles, Bob’s Bake Shop, Chez Prune, Centre Commercial and Holybelly are must-visits.

-If you’re looking for some of Paris’s best nightlife, head to the area above Bastille and below République, where dozens of bars line the Rue Oberkampf.
-Here, you’ll encounter everything from fancy cocktail joints to basement dives and sleek wine bars.
-Basically, this is Paris’s most vibrant nightlife destination where you’re sure to find a drinking den to suit you.
-The area’s also great for a stroll whatever time of day, but it’s after dark when Oberkampf lights up, with bars like the brilliantly kitsch Ave Maria and beautifully restored Cafe Charbon well worth stopping into, before heading to acclaimed music venue, Le Bataclan, for top-drawer, international and local live music acts.
-And if all that drinking makes you hungry, get your paws on the modern French tapas in the very retro Aux Deux Amis, inexpensive but authentic Italian at Ober Mamma or insider favourite Clown Bar.
+If you’re looking for some of Paris’s best nightlife, head to the area between Bastille and République, where dozens of bars line the Rue Oberkampf.
+Here, you’ll encounter everything from fancy cocktail joints to basement dives to sleek wine bars.
+This is Paris’s most vibrant nightlife destination, and you’re bound to find a drinking den to suit you.
+The area’s also great for a stroll whatever time of day, but it’s after dark that Oberkampf really lights up, with bars like the brilliantly kitsch Ave Maria and beautifully restored Café Charbon well worth dropping into, before heading to acclaimed music venue Le Bataclan for top-drawer local and international live acts.
+And if all that drinking makes you hungry, we recommend the modern French tapas at Aux Deux Amis or Ober Mamma’s inexpensive pasta and pizza.

-Close to The Marais, but much cheaper to stay, Bastille is well worth considering when looking for a base in Paris.
-The area has some great and eating and drinking destinations and neat shopping.
+Near the Marais, but much cheaper, Bastille is well worth considering as your base in Paris.
+To start with, the area has some excellent eating and drinking destinations.
 For fine dining that won’t break the bank, try to reserve a spot at Septime.
-Be warned: bookings only open every three month and go very fast.
-Paris’s cat cafe is the place to go for a coffee and cat-hug, while Muscovado’s charming brunch spot offers comfort with a wow factor.
-Rue de Charonne is home to some fantastic boutiques for those looking for some French chic, while Opera Bastille has a strong line-up of events every season, so make sure you check what’s on in advance.
-In late afternoon, wander up to the converted train tracks of Coulée Verte for a breath of fresh air.
+Be warned: bookings only open every three months and go very fast.
+Paris’s Café des Chats is the place to go for a coffee and cuddle, while the charming Muscovado is where to head for brunch.
+The Rue de Charonne is home to some fantastic boutiques for those looking to acquire some French chic, and Opéra Bastille has a strong line-up of events every season, so make sure to check what’s on well in advance.
+For a breath of fresh air come late afternoon, wander along the converted train tracks of the Coulée Verte.

-After the elegance of Paris’s other areas, the hustle and bustle of Chinatown with its graffiti-covered streets and tiny canteens can be a bit of a shock to the system.
+The bustle of Chinatown with its graffiti-splashed streets and tiny canteens can be a bit of a shock to the system after a days spent exploring Paris’s more glamorous neighbourhoods.
 But this area has it going on.
-Take a walk through the independent food shops and bars and soak up the village-y charm before spoiling yourself with incredible Chinese food all along Rue de Belleville.
-Le Grand Bain does fantastic large sharing plates that are perfect for groups while the grilled dumplings at Ravioli Chinois Nord Est (a two-minute walk from the busy Belleville Metro crossroads) are the best you’ll find in Paris.
-To the south, near Ménilmontant, there’s all-day playground La Bellevilloise and wine and small plates bar Le Lapin Blanc.
-Buttes-Chaumontand and the banks of Canal Saint-Martin aren’t far away, and famed celeb graveyard Père-Lachaise is just to the south.
+Browse its plentiful independent food shops and bars and soak up the village-y charm before spoiling yourself with first-rate Chinese food on the Rue de Belleville.
+Le Grand Bain does large sharing plates that are perfect for groups while the grilled dumplings at Ravioli Chinois Nord-Est (a two-minute walk from the busy Belleville metro crossroads) are the best you’ll find in Paris.
+To the south, near Ménilmontant, there’s all-day playground La Bellevilloise and wine bar Le Lapin Blanc.
+The Buttes-Chaumont and the banks of Canal Saint-Martin aren’t far away, and famed celeb graveyard Père-Lachaise is just to the south.